 International Student Identity Card

 This card entitles students to obtain free or reduced rates at theaters, museums, student hotels, etc., in many countries, as well as reduced rates on trains, boats and flights.
-Cards are issued at Nebraska Wesleyan University’s Office of Global Engagement, located on St. Paul Avenue here in Lincoln.
-Bring your current student ID & Driver’s License, a passport sized photo, and $25.
-You can also buy the card online.
+There are two methods of purchasing a card.
+1) You can buy the card online.
+2) Cards are also issued at Nebraska Wesleyan University’s Office of Global Engagement, located on St. Paul Avenue here in Lincoln.
+You must schedule an appointment in advance by emailing firstname.lastname@example.org; please list 2-3 times you are available to meet.
+Bring your current student ID & Driver’s License, a passport sized photo (can be printed on regular paper), proof you are a full-time student (a print out of classes from MyRed is acceptable) and $25.

 Hosteling International Membership Pass